 |Prior alcohol or drug contact w/in 10 years||2 Years||1 Year|

-4. Not asking the attorney about her/his DWI experience
+DWI Mistake 4: Not asking the attorney about their DWI experience

 Every case is different.
 Different facts involve different provisions of the law.
-Friends and family may have had a similar experience, but the DWI laws change so frequently and the penalties have increased so severely that the options available to you may be entirely different from those of others.
+Friends and family may have had a similar experience, but DWI laws change frequently.
+Penalties have increased, even for a first offense DWI, so much so that what is available to you differs entirely from others you may know.
 DWI cases involve complex laws and highly technical scientific evidence.
 You should not be afraid to ask how experienced your attorney is with DWI.
-You should also ask for the science behind the evidence to be explained to you.

-Accepting a plea, of any kind, is an admission of guilt and a complete waiver of your constitutional rights.
-It could lead to jail time and suspension of your license, which means you could lose your job, get behind on bills, and face thousands of dollars in state fees just so that you can drive again.
-It could lead to probation, which means that you will have to attend classes, perform community service, report monthly to a probation officer, pay thousands of dollars in fines and court costs, and state fees.
+Accepting a plea is an admission of guilt and a waiver of your constitutional rights.
+It could lead to jail time and suspension of your license.
+You could lose your job, get behind on bills, and face thousands of dollars in state fees just so that you can drive again.
+It could lead to probation, so you will have to attend DWI education classes, perform community service, report monthly to a probation officer, pay thousands of dollars in fines and court costs and state fees.
 Probation is a serious disruption of your life.
-Worse still, if you are caught violating your probation (example: testing positive for alcohol or getting behind on your community service), your probation can be revoked, and you could be sentenced to jail.
+In addition, a probation violation will result in jail time.

-Harris County judges take their jobs seriously.
-They expect you to live up to every term and condition of your bail bond.
+Harris County judges take their jobs seriously, so they expect you to live up to every term and condition of your bail bond.
 If you fail to appear in Court on time, your bond can be forfeited, meaning you will lose the entire amount of the bond and will be jailed until a new bond is posted or until the time of your plea or trial.

-DWI law is not a simple criminal case.
-It involves civil law, criminal law, administrative law, traffic law and civil and criminal procedure.
-You are facing potential jail time and thousands of dollars in fines, Court costs and surcharges.
+DWI is not a simple criminal case and the DWI legal process is not easy to navigate.
+You are facing potential jail time and thousands of dollars in fines, court costs and surcharges.
 Without a knowledgeable, experienced DWI attorney on your side, your ultimate fate is predictable.
 You will lose!
-A qualified DWI attorney can offer you the most choices for the best disposition of your case.
+An expert DWI lawyer can offer you the most choices for the best disposition of your case.

-9. Choosing an attorney based solely on cost
+Mistake 9: Choosing an attorney based on cost

-Call Clyde today at 713-628-1503 to AT LEAST get help in requesting a Driver’s License Revocation Hearing.
-He’ll assist you in taking the required actions at no charge or obligation to you and help you avoid these and other common DWI mistakes.
+Call Clyde today at 713-628-1503 to get help in requesting an Administrative License Revocation (ALR) Hearing.
+He’ll assist you in taking the required actions at no charge or obligation to you and help you avoid these common DWI mistakes.